 5.2.4.33.4 Change the paragraph after Table 4ik as follows,

-When the Channel Info Status field indicates a response with available channel list for verified device location, the Number of Channels and Channel Description List fields are included in the IE. For other status values these fields are not present.
+When the Channel Info Status field indicates a response with available channel list for verified device location, the Number of Channels and TVWS Available Channel Description fields are included in the IE. For other status values these fields are not present.

 Change the “Channel Description List” field of Table 48nx to “TVWS Available Channel Description”